box/developer.box.com/content/pages/index.md

     I'm new to Box Platform.
 How do I start?
   </Header>
     We got you covered!
-Follow these steps to build new applications and discover Box Platform capabilities
+Follow these steps to build new applications and discover Box Platform capabilities.

   <TileGrid>
     <Tile type="users" title="1.
 Explore user types"